Makonnen Wolde Mikael: Biography

 Ras Makonnen Wolde Mikael Wolde Melekot was born in Derefo Maryam near Ankober, in what was then in the province of Menz to his mother Woizero Tenagnework Sahle Selassie and his father Dejazmach Wolde Mikael Wolde Melekot, who was the governor of the provinces Menz and Doba (which are located in Semien Shewa) His maternal lineage is ethnically Amhara with a Solomonic genealogy, his mother was a daughter of Sahle Selassie of Shewa.

 In 1865, at the age of 14 his father took him to the court of Negus Menelik, then ruler of Shewa, where he engaged in military training and imbibed the skills of statecraft.
-Around July 1873, Makonnen married Yeshimebet Ali, the Oromo daughter of Dejazmach Ali and Woizero Wolete Giyorgis.
-In 1875, Yilma Makonnen was born to Makonnen and a woman who was not Yeshimebet Ali.
-In 1892, Tafari Makonnen, the son of Makonnen and Yeshimebet Ali, was born.
-In 1901, following the death of Yeshimebet Ali, Makonnen was briefly married to a niece of Empress Taytu Betul, Woizero Mentewab Wale.
-Makonnen's marriage to Mentewab Wale was never consummated and, in 1902, it was annulled.
+During these years he took a common-law wife, who bore him a son, Yilma.
+In 1876 he left her to marry Yeshimebet Ali, then eleven years old, the daughter of Woizero Wolete Giyorgis and Dejazmach Ali Abba Gifar of Wollo; she bore him Tafari, the future Haile Selassie, in 1892 and died on 14 March 1894.
+Makonnen did not marry again in the ordinary sense, though in 1901, at the urging of Empress Taytu Betul, who hoped through the match to gain some influence over him, he entered a brief union with her niece, Woizero Mentewab Wale.
+The marriage was never consummated and was annulled in 1902.

 In 1876, Makonnen was awarded the rank of Balambaras and by 1881 commanded 1,000 well armed troops.
 In the same year he served in a campaign against the Arsi Oromo who were disrupting trade caravans from Tadjoura.
 He served in the Battle of Embabo, and fought against the Arsi for a second time.
 Makonnen lead the troops that captured the Amir's field cannons during the Battle of Chelenqo.